How To Get A Lawsuit Loan

 The funding company contacts your attorney to learn more than just the basics of your case.

-If you are looking to get funds promptly, you will need your attorney to respond expediently to all requests from the funding company.
+If you are looking to get funds promptly, you will need your attorney to respond quickly to all requests from the funding company.

-The underwriters at the funding company then evaluate the strength of your case and the value of the expected settlement before making you an initial offer of a cash advance.
+The underwriters at the funding company will then evaluate the strength of your case and the value of the expected settlement before making an initial cash advance offer.

 Step 3: Your Lawyer Receives the Agreement

-Step 4: You Review and Sign this Agreement with your Lawyer
+Step 4: You Review and Sign the Agreement with Your Lawyer

 Calculating the value of a claim is not clear-cut.
-Many variables come into play, including the scope of your injuries, as well as all economic losses sustained as a result of the accident.
-The value of these variables will be calculated after the consultation of medical history, medical records, medical treatments, and consultation with the plaintiff’s physician.
+Many variables come into play, including the scope of your injuries as well as any economic losses sustained as a result of the accident.
+The value of these variables will be calculated after reviewing your medical history, records, and treatments, and consulting with your physician.

 The other deciding factor is the validity of your claim.
-Is there sufficient evidence in place to show the defendant was negligent?
-The more evidence is in place, the greater the value placed on your claim.
+Is there sufficient evidence to show the defendant was negligent?
+The more evidence there is, the greater the value placed on your claim.

 Step 5: Get Your Cash Advance

-Sign and return the agreement if you want to proceed with a lawsuit loan, with funds typically issued within anywhere from a day to a few days.
+Sign and return the agreement if you want to proceed with a lawsuit loan.
+Funds are typically issued in as little as one to a few days.

 Scroll to Top